Masroor-Syed/Masroor-Syed.github.io/content/projects/simple-tensorflow.md

 showInProjects: true
 ---

 Worked on simple machine learning projects using tensorflow v2.
-The creating a neural net and a convoluational nueral net using minst dataset to detect number in images.
-Creating a logistic regression model to predict coronary heart disease
+Created a neural net and a convoluational neural net using MNIST dataset to detect number in images.
+Created a logistic regression model to predict coronary heart disease.